 I was born in Sydney, Australia, and educated at the Australian Catholic University.
 I received a BA (First Class Honours) in History and subsequently moved to the United States where I completed a Ph.D. in History from the University of California, Davis.
 I have taught in California, Hawaii, Scotland, and Ohio.
-I currently live with my wife and two energetic daughters in Richmond, Virginia, where I teach American history at Virginia Commonwealth University.
+I currently live with my wife and two energetic daughters in Richmond, Virginia, where I a professor of American history at Virginia Commonwealth University.

 My research and writing focuses on the histories of Native American and African American people from the eighteenth century to the Present.
 I am particularly interested in the rich history of the Cherokee people, Native American history in the Southeast, and environmental history.
 My work is devoted to narrating the past in ways that connect with issues of social justice, environmental sustainability, and racial and gender equality.

 You can also find me on twitter, Facebook, tumblr, and at VCU

 Science, Sexuality, and Race in the United States and Australia, 1780–1940, Revised Edition is a sociohistorical tour de force that examines the entwined formation of racial theory and sexual constructs within settler colonialism in the United States and Australia from the Age of Revolution to the Great Depression.
 Gregory D. Smithers historicizes the dissemination and application of scientific and social-scientific ideas within the process of nation building in two countries with large Indigenous populations and shows how intellectual constructs of race and sexuality were mobilized to subdue Aboriginal peoples.